Facebook PixelFirst Impressions: Finger Foods For Toddlers And Kids Snacks By Nurture Life | My Subscription Addiction

 Nurture Life provides busy parents with delicious, nutritious, ready-to-eat meals for babies, toddlers and kids.
 For too long parents have had to rely on premade kids meals that lack the freshness, nutrition and variety their kids need.
 We created Nurture Life to give parents a stress-free soluti... read more.

-I absolutely love sharing about brands that maximize athletic performance and make life easier as a mom on the go.
-If I'm not baby-wrangling or typing up a storm, you can usually find me training in the pool, lifting weights, or chugging an extra large coffee.
+Hi, I'm Kat!
+I’m a SAHM and swimmer who loves sharing about brands that make life easier as a mom and maximize athletic performance.
+If I'm not baby-wrangling or writing, you can usually find me training or chugging an extra large coffee.

 I've contributed to over 200 articles on My Subscription Addiction including best-of lists, recurring reviews, and informational guides.
 I also work behind the scenes at SUCCESS.com as Associate Editor contributing to digital publications on personal and professional development.